Al Horford Returns To Atlanta, Beats Former Team As Boston Celtics Roll

 Isaiah Thomas certainly has a point.
 Al Horford signed an incredibly lucrative contract with the Boston Celtics worth $113 million over the summer.
 But, beyond just the financial incentive, Al Horford is now a member of a Boston Celtics team that’s on the upswing.
 In the years since the Paul Pierce, Kevin Garnett, and Ray Allen “Big 3” era, Boston has been stockpiling and developing a plethora of young talent that they can either continue to develop, or put together as part of a package deal to bring even more big names to Beantown.

-As things currently stand, the Boston Celtics occupy the 3rd slot in the Eastern Conference, with a record of 25-15 at the time of this writing (trailing only the Toronto Raptors and defending champion Cleveland Cavaliers.
+As things currently stand, the Boston Celtics occupy the 3rd slot in the Eastern Conference, with a record of 25-15 at the time of this writing (trailing only the Toronto Raptors and defending champion Cleveland Cavaliers).
 While NBA trade rumors have named DeMarcus Cousins, John Wall, and Paul George as potential trade targets for the Celtics, even if they don’t make any big moves, and even if they don’t acquire a franchise player, the Celtics have the incredible talent of Isaiah Thomas running the floor, along with Avery Bradley, Jae Crowder, rookie Jaylen Brown, and Al Horford filling up the middle.

 The one word that comes to mind when describing the Boston Celtics this season, is flexible.
 Whether they continue to develop the current roster they have, or use those assets as part of a deal to bring in more talent, they have a lot of flexibility in terms of what they can do moving forward.